 Bob Kaye comes

 The Medium Is?

 night's Folk Fest, no longer restricted to folk music, was now

 Department of Agriculture performed in Studio A that first

 week, followed by Ant Trip Ceremony on February 16.

-tracks for an LP they released.
+the tracks.
 It did not go platinum.

 recall, there was a comedian in the group, and the first track began